kbtran93/kbtran93/README.md

 </h3>

 <h2 align="center">
-I'm a nerd for Economics 🤓, Photographer 📸, and Traveler ✈️!
+I'm a MSc in Economics 🤓, Photographer 📸, and Traveler ✈️!
 </h2>

 I love the entire process of analyzing data and turning them into interesting stories for people.